The Pull of Gravity: Guided Reading Level F with Lesson Plan

 Subject: Science (Physical Science)

-Primary Topic: How gravity pulls and keeps things in place
+Primary Topic: How gravity pulls things and helps keep them in place

 Estimated Guided Reading Level (A–Z): F